Opportunities Database

 • Call for Applications for the Swedish Foundation for Strategic Research (SSF) Industrial PhD Student Program 2024

 The Swedish Foundation for Strategic Research (SSF) is offering SEK 39 million in funding for its annual call for Industrial Doctoral Student projects.
 This grant supports research and postgraduate studies for an industrial doctoral student through collaboration between industry and academia.
 The funding spans four to five years and aims to lead to a PhD degree.
 SSF plans to support 12 projects, each receiving SEK 3.25 million, which includes indirect costs.
 The goal of this program is to promote needs-driven, high-quality research in SSF's areas of focus, encourage collaboration between academia and industry, and contribute to the education of strategically relevant, industry-ready PhD students.
 The funding supports research and postgraduate studies in natural science, engineering, or medicine, with an industrial doctoral student working jointly between industry and academia.
 The student will have two main supervisors throughout the grant period—one from a higher education institution and another from a company.
 Both supervisors should be well-established within their respective organizations and together form the project's steering group.
-(Deadline 21 May)
+(Deadline: 21 May)

 June 2024